Home > Winter

 Support us!
 GearJunkie may earn a small commission from affiliate links in this article.
 Learn More

-We’ve tested shovels through multiple seasons of full-time living in some of America’s snowiest mountain towns.
-During the last few historic snowfall winters, we spent hundreds of hours shoveling driveways and sidewalks in Crested Butte, Colo., Lander, Wyo., and the Lake Tahoe region.
+We tested nine of the best snow shovels on the market to help you find the right one for your abilities and climate.
+Our expert testers are year-round residents in some of America’s snowiest mountain towns.
+During the last few historic snowfall winters, we spent hundreds of hours (yes, hundreds!) shoveling driveways and sidewalks in Crested Butte, Colo., Lander, Wyo., and South Lake Tahoe, Calif.

 The Best Snow Shovels of 2024